All COM majors require:

 - Major Elective courses

-Required writing courses should be taken before any upper division courses in your general education, liberal studies, or your major.
+Required writing courses should be taken before any upper division courses in your General Education, Liberal Studies (GELS), or your major.
 Because many upper division courses are writing-intensive, improving your writing skills will help you to be more successful in those courses.
+Check course prerequisites to determine writing prerequisites.

-College Algebra is an important prerequisite for many Business Administration courses.
+College Algebra is an important prerequisite for many business courses.
 It is important to take your math assessment, if required, to find out if you are prepared for College Algebra, or if you need a preparatory course.

 - MATH 115 College Algebra